 LABoral, Gijón, Spain

-“ArchaeaBot” returned to be exhibited LABoral Centro de Arte y Creación Industrial in Gijón, Spain (where it was first developed) from 20th September – 11th October 2018.
+“ArchaeaBot” returned to the place where it was created and was exhibited LABoral Centro de Arte y Creación Industrial in Gijón, Spain from 20th September – 11th October 2018.
 Anna Dumitriu, Alex May and Amanda Wilson also discussed the project in the event “Future Life”.

 From 15th November to 2nd December 2018 “ArchaeaBot” was on show as part of Rencontres Bandits-Mages “Unstable Reality and Shifting Knowledges: Mending the Fabric of the World” in Bourges, France, curated by Annick Bureaud.
 To accompany the exhibition Dumitriu and May gave a talk “Collaboration Across the Three Domains” about their work at 6pm on 16th November and a collaborative practical and theoretical workshop about the ArchaeaBot project from 11am to 5pm on the 17th.
 Anna Dumitriu then lead a solo “BioArt and Bacteria” workshop on the 18th November.

 A World Without Us at IMPAKT, Utrecht, Netherlands